-Lymphoma starts in the lymphoid cell line, originating in developing B-cells, T-cells and NK cells.
+Lymphoma starts in the lymphoid cell line, originating in developing B-cells and T-cells.

 • The medical term for blood stem cells is haematopoietic (he-ma-toe-po-ee-tick) stem cells.
 When a blood stem cell matures into a blood cell, this is called haematopoiesis (he-ma-toe-po-ee-sis).
 In adults, haematopoiesis occurs in the bone marrow of large bones such as the breastbone (sternum), thigh bone (femur) and the hip bone (iliac crest).